Adolar0042/warden/README.md

 ### Repository patterns

-Repository patterns let you control how Warden parses repository remotes to extract host, owner, and repo for rule matching.
+Repository patterns let you control how warden parses repository remotes to extract host, owner, and repo for rule matching.
 Patterns are evaluated top-to-bottom; the first that matches is used.
 You configure them in `~/.config/warden/profiles.toml` with `[[patterns]]` entries.

 Each pattern must define a `regex` with at least a named capture group `repo`.
 Optional named groups are `host`, `owner`, `scheme`, `user`, and `vcs`.
 You can also provide defaults for any of these fields directly in the pattern.
 Two optional fields control rendering:
 - `infer = true`: build a canonical URL from the captured/defaulted fields